 - 7.11 The Authority sets maximum investment limits per counterparty in its Investment Policy and Strategy.
 The Authority's current bank account is now included in these limits.
 The previous current account was not included in the limits.
 The banking provider altered from the Co-op to Lloyds in the recent procurement exercise and the reason for the change is because the account attracts interest. - 7.12 The major income and expenditure streams are accounted for as part of the daily treasury management operational processes.
 Variations in income are anticipated by ensuring that there is scope to absorb estimated fluctuations in the bank account.
 Variations in income of up to £100,000 are a prudent estimate based on historical experience. - 7.13 The breaches in the following paragraphs (7.14 and 7.15) were reported in the Treasury Management Activity Report April to August 2015 which was presented to Audit and Governance on 23 September 2015.
-No further breaches have occurred in the period to October 2015. - 7.14 On 25th June, the counterparty limit was breached by £0.9m as a maturity was returned to the Authority by the investment counterparty one day earlier than requested.
-This is not something the Council could have taken action to avoid.

-- 7.15 The Council has also moved its bank account to Lloyds and because the overall investment limit on the counterparty was not increased this has led to the limit being breached by smaller amounts on two occasions £47,000 (31st July) and £131,000 (31st August).
+No further breaches have occurred in the period to February 2016. - 7.14 On 25th June, the counterparty limit was breached by £0.9m as a maturity was returned to the Authority by the investment counterparty one day earlier than requested.
+This is not something the Council could have taken action to avoid. - 7.15 The Council has also moved its bank account to Lloyds and because the overall investment limit on the counterparty was not increased this has led to the limit being breached by smaller amounts on two occasions £47,000 (31st July) and £131,000 (31st August).
 These breaches occurred because of fluctuations in transactions in the bank account.
-The counterparty investment limited will be reviewed when the next Treasury Management Strategy Statement is prepared to reflect the addition of the bank account to our investments with Lloyds.
-This will be presented to Cabinet and Council for approval in February 2016. - 7.16 All other investments made during the period, complied with the Authority's agreed Annual Investment Strategy, Treasury Management Practices, Prudential Indicators and prescribed limits.
+The counterparty investment limit for our bank account has been reviewed and updated in the Treasury Management Strategy Statement which was presented to Cabinet and Council in February 2016. - 7.16 All other investments made during the period, complied with the Authority's agreed Annual Investment Strategy, Treasury Management Practices, Prudential Indicators and prescribed limits.